chusj-pigu/nf-amplicon/README.md

 This workflow provides mapped bam, count matrix and multiqc report from amplicon sequences.

-You can run this workflow on the login node with `nextflow run /project/ctb-noncodo/Platform/templates/nextflow/nf-amplicon --csv SAMPLESHEET --in_dir INPUT DIRECTORY` with nextflow, apptainer and r modules loaded.
+You can run this workflow on the login node with `nextflow run chusj-pigu/nf-amplicon --csv SAMPLESHEET --in_dir INPUT DIRECTORY` with nextflow, apptainer and R installed.

 ## Input